mognog/CursorGeneratedWireMock/README.md

 ## How It Works

-1. The API controllers receive requests and call the external service
+### WireMock Server

+The WireMock server is implemented in `WiremockServer.cs` and is responsible for:

+1. Starting a WireMock.NET server on port 9090
+2. Setting up mock responses for different API endpoints
+3. Configuring JSON serialization options for different response formats

+The server is registered as a singleton in the dependency injection container and is automatically started when the application runs in development mode.

+### External Service

+The `ExternalService` class is responsible for:

-2. The external service makes HTTP requests to the WireMock server
+1. Making HTTP requests to the WireMock server
-3. The WireMock server returns mock responses with the appropriate JSON formatting
+2. Deserializing the responses using the appropriate JSON options
+3. Returning the data to the controllers

+In a real-world scenario, this service would call an actual external API, but for demonstration purposes, it calls the WireMock server running locally.

+### Controllers

+The `WeatherController` class exposes three endpoints:

+1. `GET /api/weatherCamelCase` - Returns weather data with camelCase property names
+2. `GET /api/weatherPascalCase` - Returns weather data with PascalCase property names
+3. `GET /api/Weather` - Legacy endpoint that returns weather data with camelCase property names

+### Testing

+The test project includes:

+1. Unit tests for the `WeatherController` class
+2. A mock implementation of the `IExternalService` interface
+3. A custom `WebApplicationFactory` for integration testing

-4. The API controllers return the data to the client
+The tests verify that the controllers return the expected data and handle errors correctly.

-This demonstrates how to use WireMock.NET to simulate external dependencies during development and testing.

 ## License